0x3bfc/MongoDB-Azure/README.md

-# Deploy MongoDB Shard Cluster on Windows Azure
+# Deploy MongoDB Cluster on Windows Azure

-This package is a libaray based on Ansible and Vagrant to deploy and manage a mongoDB shard cluster on Windows Azure.
+This package is a libaray based on Ansible and Vagrant to deploy and manage a mongoDB cluster on Windows Azure.
 It installs and configures MMS (MongoDB Management System) over MongoDB Cloud also it uses NewRelic (A software analytics tool suite) to monitor MongoDB cluster servers and the running services on your cluster.
-The following steps describe how to manage monogDB services (Mongod, Mongos and mongoc), automate backup/restore over cloud, monitor mongo services and monitor all running services in your infrastructure to make sure that it satisfies the availability and consistency of Mongo database.
+The following steps describe how to manage monogDB services (Mongod), automate backup/restore over cloud, monitor mongo services and monitor all running services in your infrastructure to make sure that it satisfies the availability and consistency of Mongo database.